LunarG/VulkanSamples/API-Samples/Tutorial/markdown/11-init_shaders.md

 The low-level shader code representation for Vulkan is SPIR-V.
-The sample programs compile shader programs written in GLSL into SPIR-V with a call to a utility function:
+The sample programs compile shader programs written in GLSL into SPIR-V by running a utility called glslangValidator.

-    GLSLtoSPV(VK_SHADER_STAGE_VERTEX_BIT, vertShaderText, vtx_spv);
+The shader source code is in the `<sample name>.vert` and `<sample name>.frag` files and part of the build process is to run glslangValidator on each of them to generate a header file in `build/ShaderHeaders` that contains a struct holding the raw SPIR-V representation of the shader.

-The shader source code is in the `vertShaderText` variable and the compiled SPIR-V is returned in `vtx_spv`, which is a vector of `unsigned int` and is suitable for storing the SPIR-V code.
+The samples then include these header files when creating their shader modules.

-Look at the sample code to find the shader source for this vertex shader and notice that the fragment shader source is provided as well, along with a similar call to compile it.
+Look at the `11-init_shaders.vert` file to find the shader source for the vertex shader and notice that the fragment shader source is provided in `11-init_shaders.frag`

 Also notice that these are simple shaders.
 The vertex shader simply passes the color through to its output